Mendeley is a free reference manager that can help you collect references, organize your citations, and create bibliographies.

 You can also follow Mendeley on Twitter.

-This Guide was prepared by Laine Thielstrom (firstname.lastname@example.org) during her Library School internship at the San Jose State University Graduate School of Library & Information Science, and was conducted at the University of California, Irvine Libraries in Fall 2012.
+This Guide was prepared by Laine Thielstrom (email@example.com) during her Library School internship at the San Jose State University Graduate School of Library & Information Science, and was conducted at the University of California, Irvine Libraries in Fall 2012 and has been revised many times since then.